TRENT-OS/config_provisioning_tool/README.md

 The tool can also generate a partition image containing the binary files.
 To create an image file, you need to additionally specify the desired output image name and the filesystem type, that the image should be formatted to.
-The possible options for the type are either "FAT" or "SPIFFS".
+The possible options for the type are either "FAT", "SPIFFS" or "LITTLEFS".
 If the created partition image was formatted with a FAT filesystem, it can be mounted like any other disk image under Linux.